 Kosher Salt: If you don’t have kosher salt on hand, fine table salt is fine.
 Just use less.

-Some of the highest pieces of the bread may start to brown early, but you do want to make sure this one bakes long enough to set the custard.
+Some of the tallest pieces of the bread may start to brown early, but you do want to make sure this one bakes long enough to set the custard.
 If necessary, lay a piece of foil loosely over-top if top is brown enough before the baking time is up.

 The rum caramel sauce can be made ahead and re-warmed in a small saucepan or in the microwave.